 Needless to say, we will be stocking ‘The Phlunk’ at Chicken and Frog as soon as it is available.

-The independent children's bookshop and tuition centre in the heart of Brentwood, Essex.
+The independent children's bookshop, tuition centre and cafe corner in the heart of Brentwood, Essex.

 Owned and run by Mr Frog & Mrs Chicken (happily married book-nerds), with the sole aim of bringing high quality books and tuition to our community.

 View All Posts